COSPRA

 Opening Ceremony | 10am-10:45am | Main Hall |

-Plenary Session I: Right and Welfare of the Child | 11:30am – 12:15pm | Main Hall |
+Plenary Session I: Digital Literacy | 11:30am – 12:15pm | Main Hall |

-Plenary Session II: Privacy and Data Protection | 12:15 pm – 12:45 pm | Main Hall |
+Plenary Session II: Safety and Privacy | 12:15 pm – 12:45 pm | Main Hall |

-Plenary Session III: International Collaboration and Regulation | 12:45 pm – 1:30 pm | Main Hall |
+Plenary Session III: Multi Stakeholder Responsibilities in Online Safety | 12:45 pm – 1:30 pm | Main Hall |

 Closing Remarks, Performance & Photo Call | 2:00pm – 2:30pm | Main Hall |